pasqal-io/Pulser/docs/source/conventions.md

 - \delta(t) \hat{n}
 $$

 ##### Case 2.
-Asceding energy order
+Ascending energy order

 :::{important}
 **In `pulser-simulation`, this is the case for the `XY` basis**, since

  $$
  E_0 < E_1 \rightarrow \ket{0} \equiv \ket{a}, \ket{1} \equiv \ket{b}
  $$

 :::

-When the basis vectors are defined in asceding energy order, we have
+When the basis vectors are defined in ascending energy order, we have

 $$
 |a\rangle = (1, 0)^T,~~|b\rangle = (0, 1)^T